jbhiltscher/steam_project/README.rst

 Installation and updating
 -------------------------

 Use the package manager `pip` to install steam_project.
 Rerun this command to check for and install updates.
 Installation should take no more than 5 minutes.
-The package requires `python>=3.7`.
+The package requires `python>=3.7` but not greater than 3.11.

 .. code-block:: bash